stacks-network/docs/src/pages/data-storage/storage-guide.md

   encrypt: false,
 };
 userSession.putFile('hello.txt', 'hello world!', options).then(() => {
-  // hello.txt exists now, and has the contents "hello world!".
+  // hello.txt exists now, and has the contents "hello world!."
 });
 ```